How good is your French? Find out your precise level and competence when you take the French proficiency test.

 Different Types of DELF exams

-Within the DELF category, there are SIX distinct tests.
+Within the DELF category, there are SIX different tests.

 (i) DELF Prim (ages 8-11)